 All IRB-approved protocols involving human subjects require continuing review.
-If adequate documentation has not been provided in time for a continuing review, and the IRB cannot approve the protocol, then that protocol approval period expires and the protocol is placed on administrative hold (see above).
+If adequate documentation has not been provided in time for a continuing review, and the IRB cannot approve the protocol, then that protocol approval period expires and the protocol is placed on suspension (see below).